ERCES Authority · Educational Reference

 NFPA 1225 Replaces NFPA 1221 — What Changed for ERCES Designers

-Published by Zion Fire Protection · ercesauthority.com · DRAFT pending technical review by Joel Sadowsky (NICET III · FCC GROL).
+Published by Zion Fire Protection · ercesauthority.com · Authored and reviewed by Joel Sadowsky (NICET III Fire Alarm · NICET III Special Hazards · FCC GROL).

 Use our free Building Signal Check tool to see if your building is in scope: zion.us/bda/check

 If you have been designing or specifying ERCES systems for more than a few years, you learned the rules from NFPA 1221, Standard for the Installation, Maintenance, and Use of Emergency Services Communications Systems.
-That standard is gone.
-NFPA 1225, Standard for Emergency Services Communications Systems, replaced it in 2022, consolidating NFPA 1221 and NFPA 1061 into a single unified document.
+That standard is no longer being updated.
+NFPA 1225, Standard for Emergency Services Communications Systems, replaced it in 2022, consolidating NFPA 1221 and NFPA 1061 (Standard for Professional Qualifications for Public Safety Telecommunications Personnel) into a single unified document.

 This article focuses on what changed for in-building ERCES design and testing — written for designers, low-voltage contractors, and AHJ plan reviewers who need to understand the technical delta.